Price Guide to Different Kinds of Dentures and False Teeth?

 Complete dentures have a tendency to be quite unstable and can come dislodged during eating or talking.
 Some people will use denture glue called Fixodent to help hold the teeth in the mouth better.
 Upper complete dentures usually fit better than lower ones.
 That is because the lower jaw is smaller and there is not as much surface area for suction.
 The tongue also is in the bottom jaw and it moves around and pushes on the lower denture.

 Partial dentures stay in the mouth by clipping onto existing teeth.
-And sometimes partial dentures have some suction like complete denture plates.
+Partial dentures are false teeth that replace some but not all the teeth.
+The advantage of partial false teeth is that the partial teeth can clip on to the remaining natural teeth for stabilization.
+Sometimes partial dentures have some suction like complete denture plates.
 Partial dentures are either rigid or flexible.
-Old school partials are usually rigid and are made of metal and acrylic.
-Flexible dentures also called “Valplast” are made of a flexible plastic.
+Traditional partials are usually rigid and are made of metal and acrylic.
+Flexible dentures also called “Valplast” and are made of a flexible plastic.
 Rigid partials last longer, but flexible dentures do not have any metal and look better.
 Rigid dentures usually cost $2000 – $4000 per arch.
 Flexible denture prices range from $1500 – $3500.
 Partial dentures are usually more stable than complete dentures because they attach to teeth and the gum tissue.
 People usually prefer the feel of partials because they still have some of their own teeth and the feel of natural chewing and sensations.